Curriculum at a Glance

 Professional Issues in Computational Biology

-* one or more of these courses may be waived if student can prove proficiency
+* one or more of these courses may be replaced by additional depth units if student can prove proficiency

 Math and Statistics